In this section:

 Haircare, skincare, toiletry, perfumery and decorative cosmetic products are all used in our daily routines to keep us clean, maintain healthy skin and teeth, to look good and smell nice.
-European laws that ensure the safety of these types of product call them 'cosmetics' and this is the term we use throughout this website.
+UK laws that ensure the safety of these types of product call them 'cosmetics' and this is the term we use throughout this website.

 Cosmetics include shampoos; hair dyes; moisturisers and cleansers; anti-ageing creams; antiperspirants; sunscreens; oral hygiene products such as toothpastes; and fine fragrances and other perfumery products.

 Are cosmetics safe?

 Cosmetics are applied directly to skin, hair and nails so it is crucial that they are safe to use.
 Years of scientific research and testing goes into making each and every item in our bathroom cabinets and make-up bags.
 It takes whole teams of scientists to develop just one new product.

 All cosmetic products supplied throughout the UK must be safe.
 The safety laws controlling cosmetic products are extremely stringent.
 In the UK, the manufacture and supply of cosmetics is governed by the UK Cosmetics Regulation, which is part of UK consumer product safety legislation.
 Compliance is mandatory.